ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 #### (Suggested) prerequisites
 I wrote this series with beginners in mind, but some prerequisite knowledge is unavoidable.
-To get the most out of this series, you should be comfortable with the material in the [**prerequisites** article]({% link tutorials/vim-latex/prerequisites.md %}), which offers either a mini-tutorial or provides external references to all important prerequisites.
+To get the most out of this series, you should be comfortable with the material in the [**prerequisites** article]({% link tutorials/vim-latex/prerequisites.md %}), which offers external references or brief explanations to get you up to speed with all suggested prerequisites.